-- " Science Stream (Smjer) (elective courses 2, 1st semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 3rd semester, 2nd year) - " Teaching Stream (Smjer) (elective courses 2, 1st semester, 1st year) - " Teaching Stream (Smjer) (elective courses 2, 3rd semester, 2nd year)
+- " Science Stream (Smjer) (elective courses 2, 1st semester, 1st year) - " Science Stream (Smjer) (elective courses 2, 3rd semester, 2nd year) - " Teaching Stream (Smjer) (kro-dipl (13096): elective courses 1 (teaching stream), 1st semester, ist year) - " Teaching Stream (Smjer) (kro-dipl (13096): elective courses 1 (teaching stream), 3rd semester, 2nd year)

-- 1. Explain why in the first decades of the 20th century a mix of older and more recent ortographic and linguistic rules was observable in Croatian literature (that of the Zagreb school of philology and that of Croatian vukovci); - 2.
+- I. Explain why in the first decades of the 20th century a mix of older and more recent ortographic and linguistic rules was observable in Croatian literature (that of the Zagreb school of philology and that of Croatian vukovci); - 2.
 Identify language policy guidelines in the first Yugoslavia, NDH and the Socialist Federal Republic of Yugoslavia, and their relation to ideology; - 3.
 Explain the facts from the diachronically and structuraly oriented normative effort; - 4.
 Describe the major grammatical handbooks in the 20th century - 5.
 Describe the major ortography handbooks in the 20th century - 6.
 Describe the major dictionaries of the Croatian language in the 20th century